Map-A-Droid/MAD-docs/faq.md

 ### How can i regenerate a route?

-To renerate a route just delete the calc file in the `files` directory and restart MAD.
-It will notice that one or more files are missing and will recalculate them.
+To renerate a route just hit the blue 🔄 button in the area section of MADmin.

 ### How can i remove Eventspawnpoints?